 Mission and History

-Our Mission and Vision Statements
+Our Mission, Purpose, and Vision

-The mission of the National Down Syndrome Congress is to provide information, advocacy and support concerning all aspects of life for individuals with Down syndrome.
+The mission of the National Down Syndrome Congress is to provide information, advocacy, and support concerning all aspects of life for individuals with Down syndrome.

 The vision of the NDSC is a world with equal rights and opportunities for people with Down syndrome.